 STATE NEWS (impacting Houser LLP jurisdictions)

-- The Order does not impact the operation of the courts, and attorneys are deemed “essential services” so it does not prevent attorneys from continuing to practice.
+- There has been no impact on the operation of the courts, and attorneys as they are deemed “essential services” so it does not prevent attorneys from continuing to practice.

 - Courts remain open, but the Arizona Supreme Court issued an administrative order directing courts to “conduct business in a manner that reduces the risk associated with this public health emergency.”